petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 TODO: Make some back of the envelope estimates and show that if reproducibility were free, science would advance X% faster.

+## The role of interactivity

+Interactivity is necessary for discovering the computations that work.

+However, interactive workflows need to be converted into batch workflows once they are deemed valuable.
+That is the costly part that often doesn't make immediate sense to do.

+We lose the breadcrumbs.

+Global system changes that now get us working.
+We could document them, but that's also costly.

+So how to we bridge the divide?

 ## Why we should improve